How to Care for Dyed or Bleached Hair

 - The cortex: This is the layer that is responsible for giving hair its elasticity and strength.
 The cortex also produces melanin, which is responsible for giving hair its color.
 The darker your hair, the more melanin you have.

 - The cuticle: This layer is thin and transparent.
 It is made of several flat, thin cell layers.
 The purpose of the cuticle is to protect the cortex.

 For our purposes, we are mainly interested in knowing about the cortex and the cuticle.

 One the advantages of ammonia is that it is volatile—it evaporates easily even at room temperature.
 This means that your hair's pH level goes back to normal as soon as the ammonia evaporates.
 Hair dyes that don't contain ammonia use other types of alkaline substances to lift the cuticle.
 These substances are not as volatile as ammonia, which leads to your cuticle being open for a longer period of time.

 What Happens to Hair When We Dye It or Bleach It

-The cortex is the layer of hair that safely keeps your hair color, and the cuticle is the guardian that protects it.
+The cortex is the layer of hair that holds its color, and the cuticle is the guardian that protects it.
 When you dye your hair, the cuticle needs to be lifted so that hair dye can get into the cortex.
-But, how do you lift the cuticle?
+But how do you lift the cuticle?

 If the hair dye is a darker color than what you have, the hair dye will remain inside the cortex.
-If you're aiming for a lighter color, the hair dye will contain peroxide, which oxidizes the melatonin found in the cortex, thus leaving you with a lighter color.
+If you're aiming for a lighter color, the hair dye will contain peroxide, which oxidizes the melanin found in the cortex, leaving you with a lighter color.

 Melanin and Pheomelanin

-Pheomelanin is the type of melanin that blondes red-heads have.
+- Pheomelanin is the type of melanin that blondes and red-heads have.
 It gives hair those light, golden tones.
 This is the same type of melanin that gives light skin its pinkish tones.